Implement Scaled Agile Framework® to support epics, release trains, and multiple backlogs

 Another view available to program teams shows query-based graphs of release train progress, backlog items, or active tasks during a shipping sprint.
 A customizable home page view is available to each team.

 Since so much of a program team's work revolves around PIs and Release Trains, a custom report showing the scheduled shipping dates and what is projected to be on any given train might be useful.
-In addition, you can take advantage of the rich reporting options and the built-in reports the following services have to offer:
+In addition, you can take advantage of the rich reporting options and built-in reports.

 Feature teams' view of progress